 12 Basic Principles of Building Planning

-Whether it is “general housing” or “Industrial housing” or any other type of housing, certain general principle of planning should carefully be considered and checked before finalization of the plan.
-In this article we are going to discuss 12 basics principle of building planning:
+Whether it is “general housing”, “Industrial housing” or any other type of housing, certain general principles of planning should be carefully considered and checked before finalization of the plan.
+In this article we are going to discuss the 12 basic principles of building planning:

 - Furniture Required